viamrobotics/docs/docs/components/sensor/_index.md

 # SME: #team-bucket
 ---

+Sensor components provide an API for getting measurements.

 If you have a physical sensor, an API endpoint, or anything else that provides measurements, use a _sensor_ component.

-The sensor component is often used alongside the [data management service](/services/data/), which allows you to capture and sync the sensor's data.

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/0YfP-63OBh8">}}

 ## Available models

-To use a sensor and get its measurements, you have to add it and its dependencies, to your machine's configuration.
+To use a sensor and get its measurements, you have to add it to your machine's configuration.
 Physical sensors often require a [board component](/components/board/) with a configured analog-to-digital converter (ADC).
 Virtual sensors often function without additional dependencies.